PoisotLab/2015_ms_datamining/ms.md_m.md

 contribute to the *impact* of each individual dataset [and hence, collector;
 @kueffer_fgn].
 This is a problem that we argue is best solved by publishers;
 proper attribution and credit is key to provide incentives to data release [@whelan_e; @kenall_off; @pronk_gta].

 As citations are currently the "currency" of scientific impact, publishers have a responsibility not only to ensure that data are available (which many already do), but that they are recognized; data citation, no matter how many data are cited, is a way to achieve this goal.
 The synthetic dataset, on the other hand, can reasonably be understood as a novel product; there is technical and intellectual effort involved in producing it, and although it is a derivative work, we would encourage authors to deposit it anew.
+Nevertheless, we would like to see a more meaningful dialogue between editors, publishers, and authors, to determine how the citation of thousands of datasets ought to be handled across the editorial process.

 ## Sharing of code and analysis pipeline